SleepingFox8/AM-TreeBot/README.md

 - Trees should be in a retangular grid of any size, with 4 block of air in between every sappling.
 - east-west walkways should make it so the player can walk between every tree.
 - north-south walkways should allow the player to walk between the west most and east most trees in your tree farm, so the bot can change east-west rows after completing a row.
+- A water collection system should be put under the walkways.
+Allowing for the collection of sapplings and logs that the bot will drop into the water.

 ## Usage